No Way Back/Cold Day in the Sun: Music video

-The video for "No Way Back" shows clips of the band on tour, mainly in Europe, including Dave Grohl spitting beer on the crowd and playing ice hockey.
+The video for "No Way Back" shows clips of the band on tour, mainly in Europe but also some American cities such as Nashville River Stage concert series in 2004, including Dave Grohl spitting beer on the crowd and playing ice hockey.

 Use in other media

 "No Way Back" is featured in the video games Madden NFL 06 and Guitar Hero: Warriors of Rock.
 In addition, the song along with fellow In Your Honor tracks "Resolve" and "Miracle" appeared on the TV show The West Wing.

 Other versions

 "Cold Day in the Sun" was featured on the Skin and Bones DVD (US version, recorded late August 2006 at the Pantages Theater in Los Angeles) and the Foo Fighters Live at Wembley Stadium DVD (filmed on June 7, 2008) as well as the special concert for Live on Letterman (filmed April 12, 2011).
 Taylor Hawkins is featured singing and drumming, while Dave Grohl is featured on acoustic guitar and backup vocals.
 "No Way Back" was also featured on the Foo Fighters Live at Wembley Stadium DVD.